fontsplugin/plugin/readme.txt

 === Google Fonts Typography ===
 Contributors: DannyCooper, googlefonts
-Tags: google, fonts, google fonts, google fonts for wordpress, typography Donate link: https://fontsplugin.com/#pricing
+Tags: google, fonts, google fonts, typography, elementor, beaver builder Donate link: https://fontsplugin.com/#pricing
 Requires at least: 4.0
 Tested up to: 5.2
 License: GPLv2 or later
-Stable tag: 1.9.2
+Stable tag: 1.9.3

 The easiest to use Google Fonts Typography Plugin.
 No coding required.
-870+ font choices.
+900+ font choices.

 == Description ==
 The [Google Fonts](https://fontsplugin.com/?utm_source=wporg&utm_campaign=intro) library currently contains 877 unique fonts.
 This plugin allows you to easily use any of them on your WordPress website.